A.G. Lafley: Career with P&G

 Lafley steadily moved up through the ranks, leading some of P&G's laundry and cleaning businesses.
-Along the way, he was responsible for some of P&G's biggest innovations, including Liquid Tide and Tide with Bleach.
+He has been attributed to some of P&G's biggest innovations such as Liquid Tide with Bleach.

 In 1994, Lafley returned to Japan to head all of P&G's Asian operations.
-In addition to repairing Japanese sales, he helped build P&G's business in China from less than $90 million to nearly $1 billion in sales.
-In 1999, P&G named Lafley to head the fast-growing beauty business as well as all of North American sales, which was its largest single market at the time.
+Here he was able to rejuvenate Japanese sales.
+Furthermore, he helped build P&G's business in China from less than $90 million to nearly $1 billion in sales.
+In 1999, P&G promoted Lafley to head the fast-growing business as well as all of North American sales, which was its largest single market at the time.

 Lafley took a similar leadership path to the P&G boardroom as Durk Jager; learning the soap and laundry businesses, going through Japan, and eventually leading all Asian operations, then returning to the US to lead the beauty business and ultimately North American sales.
 The Dutch-born Jager became the CEO in 1999, at a time when P&G was in the midst of a massive corporate restructuring that started in September 1998, which did not go well.
 In June 1999, Jager announced the layoff of 15,000 employees.
 In January 2000, news leaked that P&G was considering the acquisition of pharmaceutical company Warner–Lambert (which was eventually sold instead to Pfizer a few months later).
 Still, P&G stock lost about 48 percent of its value in the first three months of 2000.
 As a result, Jager had the shortest CEO tenure in P&G history, resigning and was quickly replaced with Lafley in June 2000.